 Click ‘Check for updates’.
 If you need to update your firmware, you’ll then have the option to do so.

 Did you know you can download an app and view your broadband dashboard on your phone here?
 For more information on using your dashboard, such as how to log on for the first time, see here.

 If you’re the only person connecting to your broadband, you may get a faster connection by using the Ethernet port if your router has one.
 Check here for the full list of routers and their specs.
 By using an Ethernet cable you are connecting directly from the router to your laptop.
 This will reduce any possible interference and provide a more consistent connection.
 Note: this is only to connect one device and is not a Wi-Fi connection.

 Many of Three’s routers come with USB cables – these cables can also be used to directly connect to a PC or laptop.

 It’s important to check your phone, tablet and computer’s software too – it may need some updating or a spring clean.
 Make sure you have the most up-to-date version of your browser (for example Firefox or Chrome) as the latest versions of these are usually the fastest.
 You should regularly clear your browser’s cache and cookies, as both of these can take up space and cause it to run slower.
 For information on how to do this, see here.

 If you use programs or apps such as Skype, Dropbox or music streaming services, check your settings to ensure they don’t run automatically when you’re not using them.
 This can impact your internet speeds.
 It may also be worth turning off automatic software updates if you have them enabled – that way you won’t have to deal with a 10GB update downloading when you’re trying to stream the latest episode of your favourite TV show!

 If you’re having issues with your mobile broadband, you can find set-up and troubleshooting information for your router here.
-Alternatively, join the community and drop us a PM.
+Alternatively, join the community and get involved.